Skip to main content

 Tips for Taking Idebenone

-• Take with meals containing fat (improves absorption by 5-7 fold)
+• Take with meals containing fat to improve absorption

 • Continue even if no immediate improvement-benefits may take time